grayerbeard/temperatures/README.md

 'sudo apt-get install tmux'

-Install  w1thermsensor (which is used to read in the temperature sensor(s))can be used to read in values from temperature sensors.
-I have used this module and also read direct.
-The old version from 2018 di not use it.
-I expect I will change/update to use it.
+Install  w1thermsensor (which can be used to read in values from temperature sensors.
+Recently I changed to using this module but in 2018 read values direct from the relavant system files.
+So the old version from 2018 did not use it.
+I expect I will change/update to use it.)

 'pip3 install w1thermsensor'